 - What is mortgage insurance?

-- How much does CMHC mortgage insurance cost?
+- How mortgage default and CMHC insurance work

-- What if I sell my house, or switch mortgage providers?
+- What happens if you sell your house or switch mortgage providers

 What is mortgage insurance?